Jacob de Bie

 Jacob de Bie, known in France also as Jacques de Bie (Antwerp, 1581 – Arnhem (?), c.
 1640) was a Flemish engraver, publisher and numismatist who worked in Antwerp, Brussels, Paris and Arnhem.
 As a reproductive artist he made engravings after designs of other artists of his generation.
-He was engaged in numismatic collecting and categorisation and was an official at the mint in Brusssels.
+He was engaged in numismatic collecting and categorisation and was an official at the mint in Brussels.
 He is now mainly known for his publication of portraits of French kings.

 Life

 Jacob de Bie was born in Antwerp, where he became the pupil of the prominent engraver Adriaen Collaert in 1594.
 He was admitted to the Antwerp Guild of Saint Luke as a master and 'copper engraver' ('plaatsnyer in ‘t coper') in 1607.
 Around 1610 he was appointed by Duke Charles III de Croÿ as keeper of the Duke's extensive ancient coin collection.
 Jacob de Bie moved to Brussels where the Duke was living.
 He began to work on an edition of the collection.
 When the Duke died in January 1612 Jacob de Bie was left without a job.
 He only finished and published the book on de Croÿ's ancient coin collection in 1615 in Antwerp under the title Imperatorum Romanorum numismata aurea a Julio Cæsare ad Heraclium continua serie collecta Et Ex Archetypis Expressa (A continual series of gold coins of the Roman Emperors from Julius Cesar to Heraclius collected and expressed through the originals).
 The publication contains 64 plates reproducing the Roman coin collection of Charles.
 The frontispiece was engraved by de Bie after a design by Peter Paul Rubens.

 Not long after losing his employment the Archdukes Albert and his consort Isabella, who were the then joint governors of the Southern Netherlands, appointed the painter Otto van Veen as the waerdeyn ('warden') of the revived Brussels Mint.
 With this nomination, the Archduke Albert and his consort Isabella fulfilled two very different goals.
 Firstly, they wanted to find a decent position for their beloved but ageing painter, and merely followed what had previously been done in 1572 when the great sculptor and medalist Jacques Jonghelinck had been made waerdeyn of the Antwerp Mint.
 Secondly, they needed to put at the head of the Brussels Mint a competent person, since they were then involved in launching a new series of coins as part of a general monetary reform.